oci-landing-zones/oracle-enterprise-landingzone/templates/enterprise-landing-zone/IMPLEMENTATION.md

 ---
 Each environment will have its own identity domain.
 This lives in the Security compartment of each environment.
 The identity domain applies to all resources under the environment compartment.
-Enterprise Scale Baseline Landing Zone will only support the new identity domains in OCI(Henosis) and not the old IDCS domains.
+Oracle Enterprise Landing Zone will only support the new identity domains in OCI(Henosis) and not the old IDCS domains.

 Each domain has it's own users and groups, and can be federated and configured separately.